SBangarh/Bike-station-and-destination-location/README.md

 21. Created some visualizations of the combined data
 22. Loaded the data into a db and created tables for relevent df
 ### _model building_
+23. Decided to build two models - forward and backward selection
+24. Imported the data from the db I created
+25. I decided on the following questions: Do the restaurant characteristics(e.g., price) have an impact on the number of bikes in a location?
+26. Dropped irrelevent columns to my analysis and due to time constraints, I dropped NaN values from my analysis
+27. Built separate models which ended up having the same variables, but very different R2 values

 ## Results
 (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)
+I found the City Bikes API quite comprehensive.
+The interesting comparison was between Foursquare and Yelp.
+Foursquare had 2429 raw results while Yelp had 3834 raw results from the API.
+Foursquare did have more features like total photos, while Yelp was pretty basic.
+The difference is results could be because Yelp is an older company, and thus has better reviewer base and trust as opposed to Foursquare.
+This was outlined in this [article](https://medium.com/similar-app-development/yelp-vs-foursquare-two-similar-platforms-with-a-completely-different-approach-8bd40ae895e2).

+The models did not yield anything interesting.
+My forward selection model resulted and adjusted R2 value of 57% when only total_ratings and distance was included.
+The backward selection model was indicated an even worse fit.
+The adjusted R2 value was 17% or less depending on the variables removed.
+I removed distance first price first evne though its p-value was less than 0.05, but it was the highest.
+This did not impact the adjusted R2 value, but the p value for rating did increase to 0.055.
+This was subsequently removed and, again, there was no change in the R2 value.

+Overall, I don't think there is any relation between restaurant features and the number of bikes.
+The results could heavily depend on the city in which the bike stations are in.
+For instance, the location's features like geography, weather, public transit infrastructure, cycling infrastructure and culture, and outdoor areas for cycling.
+Perhaps resaurants (dining and drinking establishments) were a poor point of interest.

 ## Challenges
 - Connecting to the citybike api, seemed to be missing data initially.
 Results deviated from documentation